fbrulotte/backbone-marionette-tree-view/README.md

     });
   ```

- 3. Instance your tree view and put it where you want.
-Raw collection contains your first level of your tree.
+ 3. Instance your tree view and put it where you want. `rawCollection` contains your first level of your tree.

   ```
     var myCollection = new CustomNodeCollection(rawCollection);